Care of clogs and leather goods

 1. Keep them dry if you can

-Obviously during the British summer there is no possible danger of things getting rained on; but you should try to keep leather goods out of the rain as much as possible.
-Vegetable tanned leather (from which all Leather for Folkies products are made) will deteriorate over time if constantly exposed to repeated wetting and drying; and heavy wetting may discolour some leathers.
+Obviously during the British summer there is no possible danger of things getting rained on; but you should try to keep clogs and leather goods out of the rain as much as possible.
+Vegetable tanned leather (from which most of my leatherwork is made) will deteriorate over time if constantly exposed to repeated wetting and drying; and heavy wetting may discolour some leathers.

 2. If they get wet, don’t try to dry them off too quickly

-Simply apply a thin layer with a rag every now and again, say twice a year or more often if the leather has been exposed to lots of heat, cold, water or a combination of all three.
+For best clogs made from vegetable tanned leather, shoe creams and leathercare products designed for that kind of leather are fine.
+If in doubt, Sedgwicks Leathercare is a tried and tested substance for keeping veg tanned leather conditioned.
+Simply apply a thin layer with a rag every now and again, more often if the leather has been exposed to lots of heat, cold, water or a combination of all three.
 Leave to soak in for a few hours then buff the leather with a soft cloth.